haesle4/Chinese-Character-Writer-Support/README.md

-# Chinese-Character-Writer-Support
+# Chinese-Character-Autograder-Support
-Support page for the app Chinese Character Writer
+Support page for the app Chinese Character Autograder